 Does your PowerPoint run really slowly?
 Mine did.
 Particularly the animation pane, and slides with lots of graphics (especially vector graphics).
 Office 2013 was fine, then Office 365 (with PowerPoint 2016) was ridiculously slow.
 There might be a simple fix to help...

 More and more people are trying to use iPads during their sales meetings, but often get stuck with just email, CRM, and maybe a brochure or PDF presentation, none of which is really going to rock your audience’s world.
-So, to change all that, we’re going to run down a list of some of the best apps to use to help you revolutionise the way that you conduct sales meetings with the iPad.
+So, to change all that, we’re going to run down a list of some of the best iPad apps for sales presentations to help you revolutionise the way that you conduct sales meetings with the iPad.

 Sadly, this doesn’t include either Angry Bird, or cat videos on YouTube.
 Sorry, but they’re just not going to work!
 Also, these recommendations make the assumption that you know to ditch bullet points and use visual animated sequences.
 If you don’t, check out these free advanced PowerPoint training and presentation skills resources.